Rhamondre Stevenson has 3 TDs in return for No. 24 Oklahoma

-LUBBOCK, Texas (AP) — Rhamondre Stevenson ran for three first-half touchdowns in his return for No. 24 Oklahoma, Spencer Rattler threw for 288 yards and two scores in about 2 1/2 quarters and the Sooners beat Texas Tech 62-28 on Saturday night for their third win in a row.

-Stevenson made his season debut, along with defensive end Ronnie Perkins, after they had been suspended since before the Peach Bowl last season.
-They last played in the Big 12 championship game last year.
+LUBBOCK, Texas (AP) — The room erupted during Oklahoma’s team meeting when finding out that running back Rhamondre Stevenson and defensive end Ronnie Perkins had been cleared for their season debuts.

+After not playing since the Big 12 championship game last December, Stevenson and Perkins didn’t disappoint in the No. 24 Sooners’ 62-28 win at Texas Tech on Saturday night..

-“We were extremely excited, we all got chills, super happy for them,” Rattler said about the team finding out late Friday that Stevenson and Perkins would be able to play.
+“We were extremely excited, we all got chills, super happy for them,” quarterback Spencer Rattler said about the team finding out late Friday that Stevenson and Perkins would be able to play.
 “We knew they would come out and do us justice.
 They both did a great job.”

+Stevenson ran for three first-half touchdowns, while Rattler threw for 288 yards and two scores in about 2 1/2 quarters.
+Perkins had three tackles, two for losses.
+Neither Stevenson or Perkins has played since being suspended before the Peach Bowl last season.

+“They both had a big impact,” coach Lincoln Riley said.
+“We had to kind of scramble a plan up, and didn’t want to overdo it on them.
+But they’re two mentally locked-in kids.
+They’ve been preparing hard. … Those guys played some ball, so that certainly helps.”

 At one point, Stevenson revealed a T-shirt reading “I’m back” that he was wearing under his jersey.
 He ran 13 times for 87 yards, his third TD putting the Sooners (4-2, 3-2 Big 12) up 42-7 with 6 1/2 minutes left in the first half.
 Stevenson had a 6-yard score and two 1-yard TD runs.